kroosec/curated-compilers/README.md

   building various mechanisms on top of Lua's tables and functions.
 - [Bytecode compilers and interpreters](https://bernsteinbear.com/blog/bytecode-interpreters/):
   An easy-to-follow introduction to writing a bytecode interpreter in Python.
+- [Why Generics [in Go]](https://blog.golang.org/why-generics): An article explaining the need for generic types in Go, and the proposed implementation in Go 2.

 # Courses
 - [Programming Languages, by Dan Grossman](https://github.com/kroosec/pl-course):